 Essential oils can be applied to the skin using a variety of techniques.
 However, it’s important to note that most essential oils cannot be applied directly to the skin without being diluted beforehand.
-And if you’re prone to sensitivity, always spot check for a reaction on your inner arm before use.
+And if you’re prone to sensitivity, always spot check for a reaction on the inside of your upper arm for 24 hours before use.

 Essential oils are most commonly applied to the temples, pulse points, chest, stomach, the bottom of the feet plus the arms and legs.
 However, they can be used pretty much anywhere on your body where you have aches and pains or other problems, but you should avoid your eyes, ears and any broken skin.
 Essential oils can also be used to spot treat ailments like insect bites, burns and even acne.